When The Hunted Becomes The Hunter eBook #16

 Word Count: 69,000 words

-When The Hunted Become The Hunter! © 2014 by Raymond Cook is a 208 page story about people living in and around the small mining town of Marble, Colorado.
-The town was formed in 1881 and by 1899 the town had grown to over 400 people half of whom worked at The Yule Quarry just outside of town.
+When The Hunted Become The Hunter © 2014 by Raymond Cook is a 208-page story about people living in and around the small mining town of Marble, Colorado.
+The town was formed in 1881.
+By 1899 the town had grown to over 400 people half of whom worked at The Yule Marble Quarry just outside of town.
 But with more and more covered wagons of families arriving to stake their claim to 160 acres of land there came risks.
 Freezing to death in the winter was just one risk they faced.

 There was also the risk of cholera, smallpox, attacks by scattered bands of Shoshone Indians who hated the white man deeply, murders by horse thieves or cattle rustlers as well as the unstoppable grizzly bear.
 Wolves howled under the light of the full moon and prowled ranches at night, hoping for a quick meal out of a goat or chicken.
 But neither put fear in the hearts of a husband or wife more than seeing cougar tracks in the dirt near the outhouse.